 Sometimes you’ve just got to write a blog post or flesh out a content publishing calendar.
 Unfortunately, that creative well can run dry, and writing prompts may not help.
 Here are some ways to come up with topics when you’re in a slump.

 If you know there’s a topic you want to write about but you’re not sure which angle to take, head to Google.
 Open an incognito window (so your search won’t be influenced by your browsing history), navigate to Google, and type a few keywords related to your topic.
 Google’s autocomplete feature will start showing you popular search terms, and those may spark an idea.

 You may have already broadly covered a topic like “How to Write a Blog Post.”
 Take a look at some of your big picture posts and hone in on a specific detail.
-In this case, you might write about something like “How to Write a Great Title” or “How to Craft an Opening Hook.”
+In this case, you might write about something like “How to Title an Essay” or “How to Write an Opening Hook.”

 Use your mailing list and a tool like Survey Monkey to create a survey and ask your readers what they have questions about.
 If you have an active social media channel, that works, too.

 10 Take to Twitter

 Search Twitter for a relevant keyword or hashtag and look at what sorts of comments, questions, and articles people are sharing.
 Chances are good you’ll find inspiration.

 No one is successful one hundred percent of the time.
 Let down your guard and tell your readers about a time you failed.
 They’ll find your struggle relatable, and they’ll be inspired by your story of how you overcame the failure and learned from it.